Nordic Americans in New York City: Danes

 The first Danes in New York were sailors in the crew of Henry Hudson’s ship the Halve Maen, which sailed into New York Harbor in 1609.
 In 1675 lived at least 100 Danes in New York.
 In 1704 the Danes together with the Norwegians build a small Lutheran chapel near the intersection of Broadway and Rector Street.

-Danish immigration reached its peak between 1850 and 1900 were most Danes only passed through the city to get elsewhere in the United States.
+Although most Danish immigrants headed west, by 1870 Chicago had overtaken New York as the leading urban destination for Danish immigrants.
+The 1880s and 1890s marked the peak of rural Danish migration, during which New York State dropped to ninth in the number of Danish-born residents, accounting for roughly 5% of the Danish-born population in the United States.
+However, by the turn of the century, Danish immigrants to New York increasingly entered occupations unrelated to the maritime industry.
+The migration period from 1890 to 1920 was characterized by greater industrialization and urbanization than the previous era, which meant that more Danish immigrants settled in urban areas, including New York City.

 Most Danish immigrants were Lutheran but many married outside their religious and ethnic group.
 The health insurance organization for Scandinavian immigrants, Dania, opened a branch in Brooklyn in 1886.

-From 1891 to 1953 a Danish language newspaper, Nordlyset (The Northern Light) was published.
-In 1930 there were around 200.000 people of Danish descent.
-The best-known Dane from New York is Jacob A. Riis, a photographer and writer, who wrote the book How the Other Half Lives which exposed the poor living conditions in the slums of New York.
+From 1891 to 1953 a Danish language newspaper,Nordlyset (English: The Northern Light) was published.
+The best known Dane from New York is Jacob A. Riis, a photographer and writer, who wrote the book How the Other Half Lives which exposed the poor living conditions in the slums of New York.
 He was called “New York’s most useful citizen” by President Theodore Roosevelt and his work led to new reforms and regulations.

-Another famous Dane is actress Scarlett Johansson, who is the daughter of a Danish immigrant from Copenhagen.
+In 1932, around 12,000 Danish Americans lived in the Bay Ridge neighborhood, which also contained concentrations of other Nordic Americans.

+From its peak in the mid-20th century, the Danish community, much like the other Nordic communities in New York, declined during the latter half of the 20th century and into the 21st century.
+As the community dwindled, the Danish-language newspaper Nordlyset ceased publication in 1953.
+The Danish Athletic Club in Sunset Park continued until 2020.

 Finns

 A Finnish-American family in Finntown, Brooklyn (1942).

 Before the nineteenth century, most of the Finns in New York were sailors.
 Because of that the Finnish Seamen’s Mission was founded in 1887 by Emil Panelius, which was the first Finnish religious organization in the city.
-In the 1900 census the city had about 10.000 people of Finnish descent.
+In the 1900 census the city had about 10,000 people of Finnish descent.
 A Finnish language newspaper, New Yorkin Uutiset (New York News), was published from 1906 to 1996.
-In 1930 the number of people with Finnish descent reached a bit over 20.000.
-In 2010 there lived 3000 Finns in the New York City metropolitan area.
+In 1930 the number of people of Finnish descent reached a bit over 20,000.
+In 2010 there lived 3,000 Finns in the New York City metropolitan area.